← Home

 for some constant k chosen to fit the aircraft nicely at a reference distance.

 I tried this.
 It produced a zoom level that changed constantly, because distance changes constantly.
 An aircraft on approach, descending steadily toward me, would be driving the zoom down the whole time.
-An aircraft in the cruise at roughly constant distance would still jitter as ADS-B measurements fluctuated by a few hundred metres between polls.
+An aircraft in cruise at roughly constant distance would still jitter as ADS-B measurements fluctuated by a few hundred metres between polls.

 What I Actually Wanted

-ZOOM_MIN = 300 # 1× zoom
+ZOOM_MIN = 300 # 3× zoom

 ZOOM_MAX = 400 # 4× zoom